 Compliance best practices for all markets.
 Maintain a documented consent record for every subscriber: when they consented, the exact consent language they agreed to, and the channel through which consent was given.
 Honor opt-out requests immediately — TCPA requires stop messages to be processed within 10 business days, but best practice is real-time processing.
 Never send more than 3 messages in a cart recovery sequence without re-engagement.
 Keep consent records for a minimum of five years to defend against potential regulatory inquiries.

-The most effective SMS cart recovery sequences balance urgency with respect for the customer relationship.
-Industry data from high-volume SMS platforms consistently supports a three-message sequence at specific timing intervals, with distinct objectives for each message.
+Timing is the single most controllable variable in SMS cart recovery.
+Industry data from major SMS platforms supports a three-message sequence at specific intervals, each with a distinct purpose.

 Message 1 — 15 minutes post-abandonment.
 The first message is the highest-value touchpoint and should be sent quickly.
 Research shows that recovery rates drop significantly after the first 30 minutes — the customer is still in active shopping mode, the cart is fresh in their mind, and competing purchases have not been made yet.
 This message should be direct: reference the abandoned items by name, provide a direct cart link, and optionally include a time-limited incentive (valid for the next 2 hours).
 At 15 minutes, do not open with a heavy discount — the customer may simply have stepped away.
 Start with a helpful, non-pressure tone.